The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION

 Let’s talk about the Holy Spirit.
-Patrick and I love to discuss the Holy Spirit and our experience of Him.
+Patrick and I would love to discuss the Holy Spirit and our experience with Him.
 He is our best friend, and we have real experiences of Him.
 I can share many personal stories of the help and counsel I have received from the Holy Spirit ever since He came into my life.
-He is the Spirit of truth in John 14:17 and in Romans 8:9, He is the Spirit of God and Jesus Christ.
+He is the Spirit of truth in John 14:17, and in Romans 8:9, He is the Spirit of God and Jesus Christ.

-Jesus said the world cannot receive the Holy Spirit because they do not know Him even though the Holy Spirit has been around since day one.
+Jesus said the world cannot receive the Holy Spirit because it does not know Him, even though the Holy Spirit has been around since day one.

 The power of the Holy Spirit is so unique that it produces everything from nothing to something and transforms old things into new things.
 Through the Holy Spirit, a sinner gets a new lease of life -John 3:5-6, Ephesians 2:1-2.